badrib/test1/README.md

 --------------

     Verb   URI                     Description
-    GET	   /webproxy/cname/*      Lists summary of services configured in VCG identified by service ID.
+    GET	   /webproxy/cname/*      HTTP POST request is passed to target, identified by cname for the URL provided after /cname/

 POST response from the system identified by cname